Top 6 Home Renovation Rebates and Tax Credits for 2022

 Step 3: Complete Home Energy Renovations

 Complete the qualifying home renovations to improve the energy efficiency of your home.
 These can include a furnace upgrade, sealing windows better, new insulation, HVAC updates and more.
-The minimum are two qualifying updates and a 15% increase in efficiency.
+The minimum is two qualifying updates and a 15% increase in efficiency.

 Step 4: Schedule Energy Post-Audit